FirespriteLtd/website/site/content/careers/pages/senior-principal-environment-artist.md

 ---
 #### Duration

-Permanent
+Permanent.

 #### Salary

-Competitive, dependent on experience.
+We offer a very competitive package, which is dependent on experience.

 #### The Role